jupyterhealth/software-documentation/cloud-storage-reference-app.md

 - Used by some parent Organizations (eg facilities) to configure SMART on FHIR launches
 - All sub-organizations share the same config

 #### Study Groups ([FHIR Group](https://build.fhir.org/group.html))

 - Study Groups belong to exactly one Organization.
   - All Organization members implicitly have access to the Study Group so it is up to the user to create the Study Group from the correct Organization level (ie create a sub-organization to restrict access)

 - Study Groups have one or more Patients.
 - Study Groups can have zero or many Users (this allows for collaborators outside of the Organization)

 #### Observations ([FHIR Observation](https://build.fhir.org/observation.html))

-- An Observation stores device data as Open mHealth JSON.
+- An Observation stores personal device data as Open mHealth JSON.
 - An Observation belongs to exactly one Patient.
 - The `code` references a FHIR CodeableConcept, eg  `http://purl.bioontology.org/ontology/SNOMEDCT/78564009 (Read Heart Rate)`
 - When a patient is invited to share data (but prior to consent) `study_group_observation_consents.consented == false`